This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child may need any of the following:

 - Acetaminophen decreases your child's fever.
 It is available without a doctor's order.
-Ask your child's primary healthcare provider (PHP) how much to give your child and how often to give it.
+Ask your child's healthcare provider how much to give your child and how often to give it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.